stopsopa/playwright/CUSTOM_BUILD.md

 - add origin from main microsoft repository
-- create branch from latest tag on that repository
+- create branch from latest tag on that repository for current situation was branch 1.59.1 and then I have created another branch in this point of history v1.59.1-only-chrome-with-core
 - and then work with individual build files to introduce changes similar to previous PR's
+- then create PR from v1.59.1-only-chrome-with-core to v1.59.1 - to keep record of what exactly was changed
 - Then build and push